Close Banner

 Overview of Disney's Grand Floridian Resort and Spa

 As Walt Disney World’s flagship resort, the Grand Floridian combines Victorian elegance with modern flair.
-It is the most opulent and expensive out of the Disney deluxe resorts.
+It is the most opulent and expensive of the Disney deluxe resorts.
 From across the Seven Seas Lagoon, you can easily spot its signature white walls and red gabled rooftops, inspired by the late 19th-century beach resorts.
 The gorgeous gardens, flowing fountains and white sandy beach only add to the property’s picturesque environment.
 Sitting on the edge of the water near the resort, Disney’s Wedding Pavilion fulfills its role as a perfect fairy tale wedding venue.
 (If you're caught up on Disney Fairytale Weddings on Disney+, you'll definitely recognize some areas from the show!)

-As a popular destination for resort hoppers, we think it’s toadally worth a daytime visit for a stroll around the beautiful property if you have any extra time to explore.
-However, guests trying to park without a hotel or dining reservation may be denied entry.
+However, guests without a hotel or dining reservation may be denied entry.
 Be sure to book one of the resort's delicious dining options or use one of the many complimentary transportation options to see this wonderful resort.

 Disney’s Grand Floridian Resort and Spa Rooms

-Disney's Grand Floridian Resort - Beds
+Disney’s Grand Floridian Resort & Spa — Updated "Mary Poppins"-themed Room

-The majority of the Grand Floridian’s standard rooms measure 440 square feet, thus making them the largest standard rooms on Walt Disney World property!
-The Grand Floridian is divided into its main building and five outer buildings — Sago Cay, Sugarloaf, Conch Key, Boca Chica and Big Pine Key.
-Conch Key is the closest to water taxi access, while the Courtyard Pool is surrounded by Sugarloaf, Boca Chica and Big Pine Key.
-Out of the different room types, the outer buildings provide the following options: Standard Lagoon View, Standard Garden View, Standard Theme Park View and Standard Club Level.
-Meanwhile, all of the main building rooms have Club Level Access, and you can choose from Standard, Deluxe King and Theme Park View.
+Conch Key is the closest to water taxi access, while the Courtyard Pool is surrounded by Sugarloaf and Boca Chica (the fifth building, Big Pine Key, has been converted into DVC Villas).
+Among the different room types, the outer buildings offer the following options: Standard Water View, Standard Resort View, Standard Theme Park View, and Deluxe Club Level.
 Psst ... we offer hoppin’ rates for all of the above!

-Disney's Grand Floridian Resort - Sleeper Sofa
+Disney’s Grand Floridian Resort & Spa — room view

-Each standard room can sleep up to five adults with two queen beds and a daybed, or a king bed and a double-size sleeper sofa.
-The room comes additionally furnished with an accent chair, a small corner desk with a chair, a large wooden dresser (which houses a mini-refrigerator) and a flatscreen TV.
-The regal theming stays consistent inside the rooms with beautiful paintings and stylish light fixtures.
-Most rooms have a small patio or balcony that looks out to the lagoon or gardens.
-Extra amenities include a hair dryer, free Wi-Fi, soaker tub, coffee maker, iron and ironing board, in-room safe and mini-fridge.
+Each standard room can accommodate up to five adults, with either two queen beds and a daybed or a king bed and a daybed.
+The room comes additionally furnished with a large wooden dresser, a mini-refrigerator, and a flatscreen TV.
+The "Mary Poppins"-inspired theming remains consistent throughout the rooms, with beautiful paintings and stylish light fixtures.

-Disney's Grand Floridian Resort - Bathroom Vanity
+Disney’s Grand Floridian Resort & Spa — Room bathroom

-Once you walk into the room, there is a spacious closet on one side of the entry hallway and the bathroom on the other.
-The bathroom features a double sink, marble top vanity and a separate area for the bathtub and toilet.
-While there is plenty of space in the dressing area, our only gripe is that there is no door, which may make things more difficult when getting ready or when someone needs to brush their teeth while others are sleeping.
-However, the bathroom leads out into the hallway, so at least the dressing area is not visible from the rest of the room.
-Also, because the bathtub and toilet share the same space, someone would need to wait to use the toilet while another is showering (or vice versa).
+Once you walk into the room, there is a spacious vanity on one side of the entry hallway and the bathroom on the other.
+The bathroom features a double sink, a marble top vanity and a separate area for the bathtub and toilet.
+There is plenty of space in the dressing area, complete with a door, which makes things easier when getting ready or when someone needs to brush their teeth while others are sleeping.

 Transportation at Disney’s Grand Floridian Resort and Spa